kushalseth/testprojects/README.md

 Complete project from Creatng API, writing test cases, connecting to DB and some DB Queries.

-- Compress Folder has all the details of ABTest, .Net Core API and DB context
+- **Compress Folder:** It has all the details of ABTest, .Net Core API and DB context.
-- React folder: It has integration of API with a normal component
+- **React folder:** It has integration of API with a React component.
-- TestQuery.sql: It has all the queries asked
+- **TestQuery.sql:** It has all the queries asked.

 # Problem Statement